PhilipDW183/ShoppingListApp/README.md

 # ToDo

-While the app currently works there are still some changes that I hope to be able to implement in the future as features or chanegs to the current application:
+While the app currently works there are still some changes that I hope to be able to implement in the future as features or changes to the current application:

 - Add an introduction to the application for new users on load to show how to use the app
 - Add a button to delete all items that have been ticked as in the basket